ravennevermoreneverless/obsidian/1.2 — life data/2025/daily notes (2025).md

 ==21 (Sun) — 21:55== I thought we'll move houses today but we didn't, we just ended up packing things up again—and it rained heavily.
 I gained $5 from HeyCash for answering surveys.
 We ate soup and biscuits and bread for most of the day.
 Chai made me guess some songs on my Spotify.

 ==22 (Mon) — 22:34== I just spent most of my day converting my playlists to bases.
 Chai and I cleaned the cupboards in the other house.
 It was raining pretty hard.
 We ate adobo and oatmeal.
 I practiced kanji.
 Then we stayed outside the house in the corridors watching the rain and her showing me photos in her gallery.
 I got overstimulated that I fell asleep while watching ASMR.

+==24 (Wed) — 23:59== I studied Japanese for a bit.
+I washed the dishes thrice today and cooked rice.
+I was editing my Evangelion overview on Obsidian.
+Chai and I looked through my Google Drive photos and came across some stuff.
+We walked outside for a bit, I got nauseous and dizzy after she stepped and scratched her foot on some styrofoam so we went back home.
+We went to Linear park and she took photos by 8 PM.

+==25 (Thu) — 23:59== I studied Japanese for most of the day (and did chores) but I focused on making my Obsidian databases.
+I'm literally obsessed with organizing.
+We went downstairs and outside with Cheesecake.
+Chai and I also went to Puregold to buy ingredients for her dinner, then we cooked.
+I was kinda out of it during the evening but I watched ***GANTZ:O*** (2016) for immersion and Chai watched ***She's Dating the Gangster***.

+==27 (Sat) — 01:29== I woke up around 1 PM, I was very sleepy.
+So, I studied Japanese later until 7:30 PM.
+I fucked up by forgetting to place the rice in the fridge the night before, but good thing it's not spoiled yet.
+Chai and I showered, to my contempt.
+We watched ***The Wailing*** and had a discussion about it until 1 AM.

+==27 (Sat) — 22:56== I was so sleepy in the morning but I managed to get to Chapter 5 of the grammar points in 元気 I. Until I had to do chores and stuff because we're moving houses tomorrow.
+Chai and I went to the other house by 7:30 PM, we cleaned the walls of each room, then went home.
+Chai and I showered, the last shower.